Drug Detox Centers: How to Choose Suitable Addiction Treatment Facility

 Does the detoxification center treat the required type of addiction?
 Are the staff qualified and experienced?

 Detoxification for each type of substance varies.
 Detox from alcohol, cocaine, opiates, amphetamines, or ecstasy is not the same.
 For example, opiate detox centers specialize in treating people with an addiction to prescription pain medications.
 The staff at these centers have specialized knowledge and experience in caring for such individuals to ensure the detoxification is as comfortable as possible.
+In the case of pregnancy detox, even more attention should be paid to the qualification of medical staff.

 Is the facility accredited?